Your guide to enjoying an ethical and sustainable Christmas – without scrimping on the festive cheer.

 - Think experiences, not things.
 How much more stuff do we really need?
 Unless this has been something on their wish list for a long time, don’t just buy something for the sake of it.
 Instead, look into gifting your loved ones a class, dinner or concert experience.
 Things are easily broken or lost, but memories last a lifetime.

 - Go sustainable or pre-loved.
 Head here and here for ideas of where to start in Hong Kong!
 And definitely check out our Eco & Ethical Gift Guide!

 - Quality over quantity.
 Don’t feel like you have to buy lots of little things to be perceived as generous.
 Putting your money towards one gift they’ll really love will be just as appreciated.

 The celebrations aren’t complete without a few festive extras.
 From crackers to advent calendars, these are the once-a-year treats that help make the holidays feel extra special.
 And now, even these can be made eco-friendly too!

 Between the paper waste and plastic toy gifts, traditional Christmas crackers are no friends of the earth.
 However, there are some alternative options for those who don’t want to let go of the bang.
-These Etsy versions (here and here) are made from FSC-certified recyclable paper and are filled with eco-friendly gifts.
+These Etsy versions (here and here) are made from FSC-certified recyclable paper or reusable fabric and are filled with eco-friendly gifts.
 You could also attempt to make your own either from scratch or using a DIY kit.
 This way, you’ll have complete control over the gifts and/or materials!